deekayen/aidstoscoutmastership/manuscript/character.md

 There may be many difficulties relating to the definition of the religious training in our Movement where so many different denominations exist, and the details of the expression of duty to God have, therefore, to be left largely in the hands of the local authority.
 But there is no difficulty at all in suggesting the line to take on the human side, since direct duty to one's neighbour is implied in almost every form of belief.

-The following is the attitude of the Scout Movement as regards religion, approved by the heads of all the different denominations on our Council:–
+The following is the attitude of the Scout Movement as regards religion, approved by the heads of all the different denominations on our Council:-

 (a) It is expected that every Scout shall belong to some religious denomination, and attend its services.
 (b) Where a Troop is composed of members of one particular form of religion, it is hoped that the Scoutmaster will arrange such denomi- national religious observances and instruction as he, in consultation with its Chaplain or other religious authority, may consider best.